Staff profile

 About

-I am a contemporary photographic artist and Early Career Academic in Creative Industries at the University of Derby.
-This involves a combination of research and lecturing in fine art practices and theory.
-I also belong to an artist-research group called Proximity Collective, based in Manchester, Cumbria, Blackpool and Leeds.
-Together, we explore the social and spatial aspects of practice-based research and notions of convivial aesthetics.
+I am a contemporary photographic artist and Lecturer in Creative and Cultural Industries at the University of Derby.
+This involves a combination of research and lecturing in fine art and photographic practices and theory.

 My photography practice engages with architecture, sculpture, installation, and model-making to playfully investigate the ways in which photographic images intersect with the built environment and shape our experiences of place and space.